Step 1. Complete the Application Materials

 MERLIN mentoring services are for educational purposes only.
 MERLIN volunteers provide mentoring to help guide the entrepreneur’s decision-making processes.
 All business decisions remain under the full control of the participating entrepreneur.
 It is the responsibility of the entrepreneur to complete the work as agreed upon in the mentoring sessions.

 Since each venture is unique, the nature, extent and time frame of the MERLIN mentoring process is largely determined on a case-by-case basis.
-In general, the mentoring process is an ongoing educational relationship, requiring a minimum of the equivalent of one day per month.
+In general, the mentoring process is an ongoing educational relationship, requiring a few hours per month.